niklata/snd-egd/README.md

 are each treated as new sequences.
 This method is sometimes called the Advanced Multi-level Strategy (AMLS) in the literature.

 AMLS is used in snd-egd, but only to a single depth of iteration.
-Since every depth of iteration can only generate half as many bits as the previous depth and requires twice as much temporary storage, and AMLS performance is dependent on very long inputs to perform at its theoretical level, deeply recursive AMLS is not useful.
+Since every depth of iteration can only generate half as many bits as the previous depth, and AMLS performance is dependent on very long inputs to perform at its theoretical level, deeply recursive AMLS is not useful.

 However, a sound card's signal isn't really random when represented as